Skip Navigation

 Introduction

-Despite the drought's impact on Lake Mead's water levels, we draw your drinking water from deep within Lake Mead, where water quality is optimal.
-How do we do that?
-Intake No. 3 works in tandem with our Low Lake Level Pumping Station and water treatment facilities to ensure our community can continue to access high-quality water even during unprecedented drought conditions.
-I say with confidence that Las Vegas is the most water-secure city in the Desert Southwest.
-The infrastructure we've built, along with the conservation plans we've put in place, enable us to serve high-quality water safely and reliably to our community and our customers under any scenario.
+Your drinking water is drawn from deep within Lake Mead, where water quality is optimal.
+This is made possible with our community's support of key, multiyear infrastructure investments: Intake No. 3 works in tandem with our Low Lake Level Pumping Station and water treatment facilities to ensure our region can continue to access high-quality water even during unprecedented drought conditions.
+Are we water-secure?
+Without a doubt.
+Our infrastructure along with sustained conservation enable us to serve high-quality water safely and reliably to our community and our customers under any scenario.

 John J. Entsminger